onzfonz/comp227/src/content/2/en/part2a.md

 )
 ```

-Every task contains its textual content and a timestamp,
+Every task contains:

+- a unique `id`.
+- *`content`* describing the task
+- a *`date`*,
-as well as a `boolean` value for marking whether the task has been categorized as important or not, and also a unique `id`.
+- a boolean for marking whether the task is `important`

-The example above works because there are exactly three tasks in the array.
+The example above works only because there are exactly three tasks in the array.

 A single task is rendered by accessing the objects in the array by referring to a hard-coded index number: